magento/merchdocs/src/cms/page-builder-add-content-products.md

 1. Choose the **Store View** where the block is to be available.

-1. Scroll down and click <span class="btn">Edit with Page Builder</span> or inside the content preview area to open the Page Builder workspace,
+1. Scroll down and click <span class="btn">Edit with Page Builder</span> or inside the content preview area to open the Page Builder workspace.

 1. In the Page Builder panel, expand **Add Content** and drag a **Products** placeholder to the stage.